Kafka Operations

 How to use?

-Insert the desired instance count for the cluster in desired_instance_count .
+Specify the desired number of instances for the cluster in desired_instance_count .
 Please note that you need to provide the number of instances that you require at the end state.
 E.g: If yo u have 5 instances and you want to add 5 more, the value of desired_instance_count will be 10 as the same represents end state.

 Options